 Almost half of the workers lost their job and a further two-thirds underwent stressful life events (including divorce, mental health issues like depression and anxiety, and heart attacks).
 In spite of these real-life challenges, one-third of the employees not only survived the tremendous obstacles they faced, they actually thrived!

 …you can grow your resilience in all aspects of your life.

 The employees studied in this research all faced the same momentous challenges.
 What was it that allowed a significant proportion of them to find and follow a path through to a better life?

-In order to answer this question, let’s consider another one: ‘Why is it that we all find the lives and exploits of great leaders, athletes and adventurers so inspiring and motivating?”
-What is it about their stories that stirs our emotions so powerfully?
+In order to answer this question, let’s consider another one: ‘Why is it that we all find the lives and exploits of great leaders, athletes, and adventurers so inspiring and motivating?”
+What is it about their stories that stir our emotions so powerfully?

 An excerpt from the exhibition notes says, ‘These two young Aussie adventurers were the first to kayak unsupported from Australia to New Zealand, and then completed the first unsupported walk to the South Pole and back.’

 Again we must ask, how were these men able to succeed where others failed?
 Clearly, there is no single answer.
 Obviously meticulous planning, considerable courage, and significant resources are required, but many have these, only to turn back shortly after they have begun.
 Let’s turn once more to the notes from the Trailblazers Exhibition to glean some further insights: